201949/godot-google-play-billing-6/README.md

 			print("query_result.purchases is empty!")
 		else:
 			print("query_result.purchases = ", query_result.purchases)
-			# Check if there are any non-consumable or consumable purchases
+			# Check if there are any non-consumable, consumable purchases, or subscriptions
 			for purchase in query_result.purchases:
 				if purchase.productId in NON_CONSUMABLE_ITEMS and purchase.purchaseState == 1:
 					print("Non-consumable purchase found!")
 				elif purchase.productId in CONSUMABLE_ITEMS and purchase.purchaseState == 1:
 					print("Consumable purchase found!")
+				elif purchase.productId in SUBSCRIPTION_ITEMS and purchase.purchaseState == 1:
+					print("Subscription purchase found!")
 	else:
 		print("Failed to query in-app purchases.")